SenseNet/sncom-resources/_docs/tutorials/getting-started-react.md

 ## Install and start

-After cloning the generated repository run `yarn install` to install the dependecies and when it is finished start the application with `yarn start` command.
+After cloning the generated repository run `yarn install` to install the dependencies and when it is finished start the application with `yarn start` command.
 You will see a login screen where you can type your username, password and repository url.
 You can log in with `!!USERNAME` and `!!PASSWORD`.

 ![login screen](/img/posts/login-screen.png)